 Tree Climbing Lions of Queen Elizabeth National Park

 The southern area of Queen Elizabeth National Park called Ishasha is popular for the unusual Tree Climbing Lions.
-These are not a distinct species of lions but lions in this area have adapted to climbing the tree figs especially after the morning hunt to spend the hot afternoon chilling up and catch the cool breeze, and also escape the tsetse flies and other nasty bags on ground.
+These are not distinct species of lions but lions in this area have adapted to climbing the tree figs, especially after the morning hunt to spend the hot afternoon chilling up and catching the cool breeze, and also escape the tsetse flies and other nasty bags on the ground.

 Key areas and Activities in Queen Elizabeth National Park